sproaty/whyteboard/README.txt

 ---- VERSION HISTORY ----

-xx Apr 2009 - * Select tools using keypad 1-9 (useful in full screen mode)
+xx Apr 2009 - * Select tools using keys/numpad 1-9 (useful in full screen mode)
               * Navigate through the tabs with left/up arrow keys for backwards and right/down for forwards
+              * Undo closed tabs

 08 Apr 2009 - * Bugfix with drawing "outlined" shapes having inverted colours
                 lines when drawing over other colours.